DroopyTersen/PortalsDevTraining/react-intro/README.md

 [Click here](http://babeljs.io/repl/#?babili=false&browsers=&build=&builtIns=false&spec=false&loose=false&code_lz=DYUwLgBGAWCWB2BzCBeCAiA9vcB3TMATiCOgNwBQAPACawBuAfABIjDCYT6HA0QDeMBIgC-AoUhFUA9HSZkgA&debug=false&forceAllTransforms=false&shippedProposals=false&circleciRepo=&evaluate=true&fileSize=false&sourceType=module&lineWrap=false&presets=react%2Cstage-2&prettier=true&targets=&version=6.26.0&envVersion=1.6.2) to experiment with how JSX gets transpiled.

 ### Exercise
-Create a brand new React component to serve as your application's top level container `App.tsx`.
+Create a brand new React component, `App`, to serve as your application's top level container.
+Then create an `AppHeader` component to display your app's title.

 1. Create a new file, `src/App.tsx`
     - In TypeScript if you are creating a file that contains `JSX`, use the `.tsx` extension.